 Definition~\ref{def:seeds} deviates from the usual convention of using the field of rational functions~$\CC(\zz)$ as the ambient field~$\Fcal$.
 This distinction is inconsequential since, as we shall see, all the action is taking place inside~$\CC(\zz)$.

-\begin{definition}[\emph{Cluster algebra}] Two seeds that can be obtained from each other by a sequence of mutations are called \emph{mutation-equivalent}.
-The \emph{cluster algebra $\Acal(Q,\zz)$} associated to a seed $(Q,\zz)$ is defined as the subring of $\Fcal$ generated by all elements of all extended clusters of the seeds mutation-equivalent to~$(Q,\zz)$. \end{definition}
+\begin{definition}[\emph{Cluster algebra}] Two seeds that can be obtained from each other by a sequence of mutations are called \emph{mutation equivalent}.
+The \emph{cluster algebra $\Acal(Q,\zz)$} associated to a seed $(Q,\zz)$ is defined as the subring of $\Fcal$ generated by all elements of all extended clusters of the seeds mutation equivalent to~$(Q,\zz)$. \end{definition}

 Thus, to construct a cluster algebra, one begins with an arbitrary \emph{initial seed} $(Q,\zz)$ in~$\Fcal$, repeatedly applies seed mutations in all possible directions, and takes the $\CC$-subalgebra generated by all elements of~$\Fcal$ appearing in all seeds produced by this recursive process.